Research-IT-Swiss-TPH/redcap-unique-actiontag/README.md

 # Unique Action Tag

 A REDCap external module providing action tags that render fields unique with custom conditions.
-Version 2 has been rewritten from scratch and reduces all ActionTags to a single one with an extended API.
+The External Module version 3 has been rewritten from scratch and reduces all ActionTags to a single one with an extended API.

+*Warning:* If you are upgrading from version 2 to version 3 there are breaking changes in the way the ActionTag is beeing used.
+Please ensure you migrate accordingly to the new @UNIQUE API.

-The default behaviour of the @UNIQUE Action Tag is:
+The **new** default behaviour of the @UNIQUE Action Tag is:

 - check uniqueness against all records
 - check uniqueness against all instances